eBikes on Sale

 Your new bike will have come with a charger not dissimilar to a regular laptop charger.
 The 3 pin end works with your 240v home wall sockets, and the other end plugs into the bike.

 You can charge most of our bike batteries on or off the bike, depending on what is convenient for you.
-If you have a bike parking spot in your garage next to a powerpoint, it will be easiest to charge the battery on the bike, and if your bike lives downstairs with now power supply, it will be easier to take the battery out to charge it.
+If you have a bike parking spot in your garage next to a power-point, it will be easiest to charge the battery on the bike, and if your bike lives downstairs with now power supply, it will be easier to take the battery out to charge it.

-A 500wh battery will take around four hours to charge from dead empty with a 4Ah charger.
-A 2Ah charger will take 50% longer, and a 6Ah charger will be 50% faster.
 You can find your charger information on the sticker on the back, and your battery information on the battery itself.

 Lithium ion batteries are happiest and healthiest when kept between 40 and 80% charge.
 Ideally, charge your bike most days to keep it above 40%, and try not to run it to dead empty.